brunoton/return-to-consciousness/complete-essay.md

 This doesn't diminish the difficulty of the path—dissociative boundaries are robust and serve important functions.
 But it does suggest that experiences of unity, meaning, and transcendence aren't delusions but glimpses of our fundamental nature.
 Mental suffering might partly reflect the tension between our true nature and our dissociative forgetting of it.

+**Practical Approaches to Healing and Integration**

+Understanding consciousness as fundamental suggests practical approaches to individual healing and development.
+Traditional practices like meditation, contemplative prayer, and yoga become methods for consciousness to recognize its own nature rather than techniques for self-improvement.
+Energy healing, plant medicine work, and other consciousness-based modalities gain coherence as ways of working directly with the patterns of awareness that underlie physical manifestation.

+The integration of meaning-making into healing becomes crucial—helping individuals discover purpose, connection, and their place in the larger tapestry of consciousness.
+This might involve conventional therapy, spiritual direction, creative expression, or service to others, all understood as consciousness exploring different modes of self-recognition and healing.

 ### Collective Evolution